Table of Contents

 Given the risks involved, safety is paramount in overhead welding.
 In particular, falling particles and spatter require careful preparation and vigilance.

-To achieve success, choosing the right equipment—such as auto-darkening helmets and specialized rods—can make all the difference in overhead welding.
+To achieve success, choosing the right equipment—such as auto-darkening helmets and specialized rods—can make all the difference.
+We also integrate innovations in welding technology to improve accuracy and efficiency.

 In vertical welding, the direction of the weld can greatly affect penetration and bead appearance.
 Thus, selecting the right technique is critical.